-In order to provide users with the amendment ahead of its effective date, a copy of the latest amendment is uploaded on the TTCAA website at least twenty-eight (28) days in advance, and is available together with the previous amendment under the AIP AMDT tab.
+In order to accommodate on-time processing of amended data, AIP amendments are uploaded on the TTCAA website at least twenty-eight (28) days in advance of its effective date.

 The complete and updated sections, subsections and printable AIP will only become available on the effective date, ensuring that current data is available at all times.